What will the topic be?

 How should I write my essay?

 The following will outline a process for planning and writing your essay.
 It certainly isn’t the only way to do it, but it does provide a consistent, repeatable approach that you’ll be able to rely on.
+Practice these steps on a few real writing sample prompts, and you should be prepared for the writing sample.

 Step 1: Compile information in grid form (5 minutes total for steps 1-3)